The Cost of a DWI in Texas

 The exact amount of bail required depends on a number of factors, including:

-- The defendant’s willingness to submit to mandatory chemical testing to determine their blood alcohol concentration (BAC) level; and
+- The defendant’s willingness to submit to mandatory chemical testing to determine their blood alcohol concentration (BAC) level

 The required bail amount typically increases significantly if there are aggravating factors or if the charge is elevated due to additional circumstances.
 In such cases, many Texas counties maintain a predetermined bail schedule that outlines the precise amount of bail required to be posted by the defendant.

-- $60,000 for bodily injury or death of more than one person in a car accident; and
+- $60,000 for bodily injury or death of more than one person in a car accident

 - $25,000 for property damage in a car accident

 An SR22 is required for reinstatement of your Texas Driver’s License, serving as proof of financial liability.
 Financial Responsibility Insurance Certification, also known as an SR-22, is required by law in Texas after a DWI conviction for a minimum of two years.
-The SR22 requirement may be extended up to 5 years for more serious felony DWI convictions or repeat offenders convicted of a 2nd DWI, 3rd, or more.
+The SR-22 requirement may be extended up to five years for more serious felony DWI convictions or repeat offenders convicted of a second, third, or subsequent DWI.

 If an individual convicted of DWI lets their SR-22 lapse (due to cancellation or non-payment of the underlying policy), the Texas Department of Public Safety will suspend that person’s driver’s license.

 The filing fee for the SR-22 form itself is minimal and typically costs between $15 and $25.
 However, the need for a SR-22 form flags a driver as high-risk to insurance companies, and thus their cost for the underlying motor vehicle insurance policy is likely to go up significantly.
-Texas drivers typically see their car insurance premiums increase by almost 87 percent following a DWI conviction–equivilant to about $1,000 per year.
+Texas drivers typically see their car insurance premiums increase by almost 87% following a DWI conviction – equivalent to about $1,000 per year.

 After being arrested on suspicion of DWI, law enforcement officials will have towed and impounded your car.
 Costs vary by jurisdiction within Texas and the exact size of your car.
 However, a towing fee of $250 to $450 and an impound fee of $20 is typical, and most impound lots charge an additional $5 to $20 dollars per day as a daily storage fee.